MomentaiChris26/nerdsparadise/README.md

 If the game exists in the database, it will print on the screen.
 If the game(s) doesn't exist in the database it will return 'no results found!'

-One error that occurred, was the application would break if there was no results found from the search.
+One error that occurred, was the application would break if there were no results found from the search.
 This was handled by implementing a method containing a conditional statement that determines if no results were found, prompts the user, and loops them back to the main menu.

 ### 4 - Edit game
 This option allows the user to edit an attribute of their game in the database.